Sticks 'n' Stones

 P4: no bolts.
 From the oasis, continue up and left around the corner to the top of Helen's, belay from gear (#2 Camalot suffices), (5.4) approximately 100', no bolts!

 Now, the hike.
 Go across Helen's summit slabs and work your way up the saddle to Acid rock.
 On the far right side of Acid, right of the large corner (this is the large, RF corner of the raps of the Unknown and Divine Miss M), is a series of low-angled dihedrals and flakes.
 The "stones" part of the route....

 P6: climb the bulge right off the belay via thin hands flake (5.9), slightly dicey move leaving the crack and working into a long and wide right facing corner.
 There is a large loose block on this pitch, so be careful, you can climb around it.
 Continue laybacking up a flake, (a #4 Camalot is nice to have) exit the dihedral to the left to a good belay ledge.
-There is a small TCU and single bolt for a belay.
+Small TCU placement and single bolt for a belay.
 (5.7) 115'.

 Descent: boogey to the Acid/Helen's descent trail.
 Or for full value, continue to Velcro Wall, and summit Sheeprock, for over 1000' of climbing fun.
 Allow for a full day due to all the adventure hiking and descent logistics.